CDLUC3/ezid/doc/apidoc.2.rst

 --------------

 ezid.py_ is a command line tool, written in Python, that is capable of exercising all API functions.
-This tool serves as an example of how to use the API, but it's also useful in its own right as an easy, scriptable means of accessing EZID functionality.
+It serves as an example of how to use the API from Python, but it's also useful in its own right as an easy, scriptable means of accessing EZID functionality.
 The general usage
 is: